BenSellnow/GolfScoreTracker/README.md

 ### Load a Golf Course

 First, you need to load a golf course.
-You can do this by uploading a `.csv` file containing the course information.
-The file should have the following format:
+You can do this by uploading a `.txt` file containing the course information.
+The file should have the following information:

 | Format | Description                   |
 |--------|-------------------------------|